Writing Successful Grant Proposals: A Virtual Workshop

 Who Should Attend

-This beginning-level workshop is targeted to those who want to gain or increase their knowledge in grant writing.
-The workshop will focus on gaining skills in the foundation and corporate grant writing, which is often the best grant sources for small nonprofit agencies.
-No is textbook is required, but participants should bring a laptop if possible.
+This workshop is targeted to the those who want to gain or increase their knowledge in grant writing.
+No is textbook is required, but participants should have access to a laptop.

 Workshop participants will receive introductory-level instruction through this interactive workshop within the following:

 - Understanding the difference in foundation, corporate, state, and federal grant proposals and the time commitment of planning and writing each.

 - Understanding and aligning each component of a successful grant proposal – Need, Program Description, Evaluation, and Budget.